State Partnership Program

 Senegal | Vermont

-The relationship between the Vermont National guard and the Republic of Senegal was established in 2008.
+The relationship between the Vermont National Guard and the Republic of Senegal was established in 2008.
 Senegalese President Wade visited Vermont in 2008, Senegalese President Sall visited in 2014 and President Obama visited Senegal in 2013.
-Numerous medical, engineer, and aviation exercises have occurred during this partnership.
+Numerous medical, engineer and aviation exercises have occurred during this partnership.

 In 2015, the Vermont National Guard and engineers with the Senegalese Armed Forces constructed a humanitarian land mine detection training range at Camp Moussa Diom, Bargny, Senegal.
-The Vermont National Guard and Republic of Senegal continue to work together in Humanitarian Mine Action programs.
+The Vermont National Guard and the Republic of Senegal continue to work together in Humanitarian Mine Action programs.

 The Vermont National Guard's skilled medical staff partnered with Senegalese counterparts to enhance medical skills by providing real-world medical services to people in Senegal.
 In 2018, the Vermont National Guard performed a medical training exercise with Senegalese medical teams as part of MEDRETE-18.

 The New York National Guard and South African forces have engaged in partnership events together since 2003, executing bilateral events to include military and civilian engagements to promote regional stability in Africa.

 New York National Guard leadership conducts regular visits to South Africa for discussions with representatives of the South African National Defense Force.
 Since 2003, the two partners have conducted more than 70 joint training events and exchanges.
 A significant highlight of the state partnership is the regular participation of the New York Air National Guard in the bi-Annual African Aerospace and Defense Air Show held at Air Force Base Waterkloof, located on the outskirts of Pretoria, South Africa.